CodingGagan/markdown_test/install-and-configure/install/multi-cluster/federated-etl/thanos-migration-guide.md

-# Migration Guide from Thanos to Kubecost v2 (Aggregator)
+# Migration Guide from Thanos to nOps v2 (Aggregator)

-This tutorial is intended to help our users migrate from the legacy Thanos federation architecture to [Kubecost v2's Aggregator](aggregator.md).
-There are a few requirements in order to successfully migrate to Kubecost v2.
-This new version of Kubecost includes a new backend Aggregator which handles the ETL data built from source metrics more efficiently.
-Kubecost v2 provides new features, optimizes UI performance, and enhances the user experience.
-This tutorial is meant to be performed before the user upgrades from an older version of Kubecost to v2.
+This tutorial is intended to help our users migrate from the legacy Thanos federation architecture to [nOps v2's Aggregator](aggregator.md).
+There are a few requirements in order to successfully migrate to nOps v2.
+This new version of nOps includes a new backend Aggregator which handles the ETL data built from source metrics more efficiently. nOps v2 provides new features, optimizes UI performance, and enhances the user experience.
+This tutorial is meant to be performed before the user upgrades from an older version of nOps to v2.

 Important notes for the migration process: